Use a Simple Strategic Plan as a Roadmap to Success

 Why are these, in addition to countless other posts about creating strategic plans, even a thing?
 In all the huff and puff of the daily grind, it allows you (and your leadership team) to consolidate everything down to the most simple form.
 You get aligned on your core values, purpose and BHAG (big hairy audacious goal), in addition to the real meat (aka action items).

-get you aligned on your core values, purpose, and big hairy audacious goal
+Strategic plans get you aligned on your core values, purpose, and big hairy audacious goal!

 It’s not too late!